Gold ETFs Stocks: Best Gold ETFs Shares in India (2026)

 Gold ETFs vs Physical Gold

-- Form of holding: Gold ETFs exist in electronic format, while physical gold requires investors to store coins, bars, or jewellery themselves.
+- Form of holding: Gold ETFs are held electronically, whereas physical gold requires investors to store coins, bars, or jewellery themselves.

 - Additional purchase costs: Jewellery and coins often include making charges, wastage, and retail margins.
 ETF investors usually face brokerage and annual fund expenses instead.

-- Security and logistics: ETF investors avoid risks related to theft or locker costs because professional custodians store the gold.
+- Security and logistics: ETF investors avoid risks of theft or locker fees because professional custodians store the gold.
 Physical buyers must arrange safe storage.

 - Ease of selling: ETF units can be sold on the exchange at market prices within trading hours.
 Physical gold sales depend on negotiations with jewellers and may involve deductions.

 - Quality standardisation: ETFs rely on regulated bullion standards.
-Physical buyers must depend on certifications and testing at the time of resale.
+Physical buyers must rely on certifications and testing at resale.

 Gold ETFs vs Sovereign Gold Bonds

-- Nature of returns: Gold ETFs reflect only price movement in gold.
+- Nature of gold ETF returns: Gold ETFs reflect only price movement in gold.
 Sovereign Gold Bonds combine price exposure with a fixed interest payout defined by the scheme.

 - Entry route: Investors usually buy ETFs from the secondary market at prevailing prices.
 Sovereign Gold Bonds open for subscription during specific periods announced by the authorities.